-- For those students who attended high school in regions outside of the South (in the North, West Coast and East Coast), HBCU attendance protected against depressive symptoms seven years after college.
+- For those students who attended high school in regions outside of the South (in the Midwest, West, and Northeast), HBCU attendance protected against depressive symptoms seven years after college.

-The researchers recommend equitable state and federal funding for HBCUs, and also suggest that PWIs incorporate aspects of HBCUs, such as increased Black faculty mentors, more affinity spaces for Black students and a curriculum that decenters the dominant, white experience.
+The researchers recommend equitable state and federal funding for HBCUs, and also suggest that PWIs incorporate aspects of HBCUs, such as increased Black faculty, more affinity spaces for Black students and a curriculum that decenters the dominant, white experience.

 Co-authors on the study include SPH Assistant Professor Jaime Slaughter-Acey, Associate Professor Rachel Widome, and Associate Professor Theresa Osypuk.